rust-lang/rfcs/text/0000-mut-pattern-shorthand.md

 ## Making life better for macro authors

-Another effect of reduced repetition is that it now becomes easy to create a macro that introduces mutable bindings everywhere by simply adding a single `mut`.
+Another effect of reduced repetition is that it now becomes easy to create a macro that introduces mutable bindings everywhere (for tuples and arrays) by simply adding a single `mut`.
 This way, you can take a `pat` fragment and prefix it with `mut` to make the entire pattern introduce mutable bindings.

 ## `mut`ability is currently overly penalized